halioti2/Charney_Alec/docs/backend-implementation.md

    - [ ] Run end-to-end email → approved flow using sample PDF; verify UI changes without manual input.

 ### Phase 1B – Manual Verification Flow (See `docs/parse-pdf-user-journey.md#path-b` & Track A checklist items 4–6)
+- **Verification modal** reads from `commission_evidences`
+- Coordinator can approve via modal
+- Updates reflected in **coordinator queue** and in any relevant payments components
+- Manual refresh available for coordinator actions
 1. **Context Enhancements**
    - [ ] Extend `DashboardContext` with `transactions`, `setTransactions`, `refetchTransactions()`, and a polling hook (30–60 s).
    - [ ] Share the context API with all tabs; ensure hybrid contract documented.